 Optimum Inventory Turns

-In fact, we will have to do all of these to reach an optimum inventory turns ratio.
+If we want to find capital using inventory procedures, we will have to do all of these to reach an optimum inventory turns ratio.
 If we can turn inventory every day and there are 250 business days in a year then the highest inventory turns we could possibly achieve is around 250 (once a day).
 So an upper limit to inventory turns might be 250.
 But in reality, a more practical goal might be 52 turns or once a week.

 Most companies think 12 turns (once a month) is pretty good.
 But 12 is a far cry from 250.
 If you really want to have a competitive advantage in an industry then a target of 24 (twice a month), twice as good as the average, would be a good goal, but really you should be thinking in terms of 52 (once a week) turns to be great!
 Why settle for good when you can be great.